Limits of Classical correlations and Quantum advantages under (Anti-)Distinguishability constraints in Multipartite Communication: conclusion

 \section{conclusion}

-In this article, we have investigated multipartite communication involving multiple senders and one receiver, under the constraints imposed by either the distinguishability or the anti-distinguishability of each sender's inputs.
-As these constraints are independent of the dimensionality of the communicated systems, the observed quantum advantage in communication tasks captures a fundamental feature of multipartite communication.
+In this article we have investigated multipartite communication involving multiple senders and one receiver, under the constraints imposed by either the distinguishability or the antidistinguishability of each sender's inputs.
+Most importantly, the receiver is not fed with any external inputs, unlike the RAC scenario studied in \cite{PRR_2024}.
+As the constraints are independent of the dimensionality of the communicated systems, the observed quantum advantage in communication tasks captures a fundamental feature of multipartite communication, having no analog to single sender and single receiver tasks.
+Comparison between distinguishability- and dimensionality-constrained approaches is discussed in \cite{PRR_2024}.
+Multiple-copy state discrimination problem can be thought of as a special case of this task, assuming each sender prepares the same state corresponding to similar input indices.
+On a separate note, contextuality scenarios can be thought of as a special case of distinguishability based approaches \cite{bod}.

 To provide a complete characterization of the set of classical correlations, we develop a method to derive the facet inequalities that define its boundary.
 These inequalities are explicitly computed in elementary scenarios involving two senders and no input at the receiver.
 We have performed a comprehensive study of quantum correlations using semidefinite programming to identify violations of classical bounds.